Chariot Racing at the Golden Spike Event Center Race Track in Ogden, Utah.

 Back in 1981, in an old garage in Kill Devil Hills, North Carolina, Dennis Anderson created a monster.
 Originally, Anderson pieced together his machine from old parts of discarded vehicles.

 Pablo knows Monster Trucks!
 And as fate would have it, after 11 years in the monster mainstream, he teamed up with Dennis Anderson in 1993.
 Together, they are responsible for much of the Grave Digger® truck evolution.

 Charlie was thrilled with the opportunity set before him, joining the Digger team.
 Charlie’s driving style confirmed that he was the perfect candidate to “do the Digger thing”, as he calls it.

 There have been a total of 24 Grave Digger monster trucks built.

 Grave Digger 1 – Original truck.
-Truck has been taken apart and sits in back of the shop.
+The truck has been taken apart and sits in the back of the shop.
 (Recently made an appearance at World Finals 8 (2007)

 Grave Digger 2 – Leaf-sprung race truck.
 Currently rebuilt and out front of the shop to draw in visitors.

 Grave Digger 3 – 4-link race truck.
 Rebuilt into Nitro in 2000, and later ran as Inferno.

 Grave Digger 4 – Leaf-sprung race truck, only run for a few months.

 Grave Digger 5 – Race truck, only run for a few months.
 Chassis sold to another monster truck operator, the body sits in the team store for children to climb on.